mahuti/arcadepi/README.md

+Anyone that comes across this: Please note, I wrote this for myself to keep track of all the stuff I need to do when setting up a new Pi or running into problems.
+It's more of a reference than a walk-through.
+The first part is a bit of a walk-through, but later sections are useful on a more ad-hoc basis.
+Some of the information gets out of date now and then, but I keep updating this as I go, so there's a lot of useful information here.

 # Modifications
 Plug pi into HDMI & keyboard first before anything else can be done.
 To initialize attractmode, you must launch it locally (not over ssh) after installing ($ attract)